strangerstudios/pmpro-woocommerce/readme.txt

 === Paid Memberships Pro - WooCommerce Add On ===
-Contributors: strangerstudios, jessica o
+Contributors: strangerstudios
 Tags: pmpro, paid memberships pro, woocommerce, member, prices, pricing, membership, subscription Requires at least: 3.8
-Tested up to: 5.3.2
+Tested up to: 5.4
-Stable tag: 1.6.1
+Stable tag: 1.7

-Integrates Paid Memberships Pro with WooCommerce to sell Membership products and set members-only product discounts.
+Integrates Paid Memberships Pro with WooCommerce to sell Membership as a product and set members-only product discounts.

 == Description ==

-Integrates Paid Memberships Pro with WooCommerce to sell Memberships as a product, set a global % discount on products by level or set a per-product members-only price.
+Integrates Paid Memberships Pro with WooCommerce to sell Memberships as a product, set a global % discount on products by level, or set a per-product members-only price.

 = Several Key Features Including =